Indigenous art on granville island

 audit results

-Our Policy Manager, Ainslee Beer, visited 81 shops, galleries and art studios on Granville Island between January and March 2021.
-Of the 81 shops, galleries or studios, 18 had products or items that were Indigenous themed or created by Indigenous artists.
-Of those 18, 4 had entirely authentic Indigenous products, 7 had both authentic and inauthentic products, and 7 either carried only inauthentic products, or the authenticity of the items could not be confirmed.
+Our Policy Manager, Ainslee Beer, visited 81 shops, galleries, and art studios on Granville Island between January and March 2021.
+Of the 81 locations, 18 had products or items that were Indigenous-themed or created by Indigenous artists.
+Of those 18, 4 had entirely authentic Indigenous products, 7 had both authentic and inauthentic products, and 7 either carried only inauthentic products or the authenticity of the items could not be confirmed.

-Out of the 81 businesses and studios, only 1 is Indigenous owned and none of the permanent artist studio spaces or galleries are occupied by Indigenous Artists.
+Out of the 81 businesses and studios, only 1 is Indigenous owned, and none of the permanent artist studio spaces and galleries are occupied by Indigenous Artists.

 This information is compiled in this report.